Part-Time UX Design Bootcamp

 What You'll Learn

-This bootcamp is 14 weeks long.
-The first two weeks are an online course that you can attend from anywhere and the last 12 weeks are in-person at our campus in Boulder, Colorado.
-The in-person classes are held Tuesday, Wednesday and Thursday evenings from 6pm to 9pm, and on three Saturdays during the cohort which will be from 9am to 5pm.
+This 20-week, part-time bootcamp is designed to prepare you for a new career without the need to quit your current job.
+The first three weeks are an online course that you can attend from anywhere and the last 17 weeks are held in-person at our campus in Boulder, Colorado.
+The in-person classes are held Tuesday, Wednesday and Thursday evenings from 6pm to 9pm and every other Saturday from 9am to 5pm.

-Throughout this intensive 24-week bootcamp, you will learn about the entire UX process from a seasoned industry professional.
+Throughout this intensive 20-week bootcamp, you will learn about the entire UX process from a seasoned industry professional.
 The program covers all the phases of the UX workflow, including user research, user testing, defining problems, solving problems, wireframes, design briefs, prototypes, and mockups.
-We will explore and gain experience with prototyping tools, such as InVision, Sketch, Axure and others.
+We will explore and gain experience with prototyping tools, such as InVision, Adobe Photoshop and Adobe Illustrator.
+In addition, you'll learn graphic design essentials and even some front-end web development fundamentals such as HTML and CSS.

 As you learn you'll put your new skills to work on a variety of projects that will expand your knowledge, build experience and create a body of work for your portfolio.
 You'll graduate from the bootcamp ready to take on a role as a junior UX professional.